usydroboticsclub/RoboDog/Calibration/Neutral_Position_Calibrations.md

-The following position were calibration were written with reference to Mikes Robodog Github.
+The following position were calibration were written with reference to Mike's Robodog Github.

 # Conventions